Jaluus/PaperTrail/blog_post/readme.md

 for model evaluation:

 ![edge_types](edge_types.png)
+_Link splitting for a link prediction problem on the author-paper bipartite graph.
+The model only sees the message passing edges and the loss is optimized using the train supervision edges._

 We use a random link split using the `RandomLinkSplit` transform from PyG [2] to create training, validation, and test sets.